jthingelstad/thingles.github.io/_posts/2010/2010-12-05-photo-book-stone-steel-people.md

   * I let a lot of time pass before I finished the book.
 That is good and bad.
 On the bad side some recollections got rusty.
 On the good side I was able to see my photos with fresh eyes.
 This confirmed for me that I was making the right editorial decisions.

-  * [This takes a long time.]{% link _posts/2010/2010-11-15-editing-a-book.md %} I'm not sure what the right ratio is to make a book, and I'm sure you get faster with experience.
+  * [This takes a long time.]({{site.url}}{% link _posts/2010/2010-11-15-editing-a-book.md %}) I'm not sure what the right ratio is to make a book, and I'm sure you get faster with experience.
 This book has a little over 30 pictures in it.
 It took me between 10 and 15 hours to complete, I didn't track it that carefully.
 The point is, it takes a while.

 The book was made using [Blurb](http://www.blurb.com/).
 They have software you run locally on your Mac and it worked pretty well.
 I'll wait until I get my first copy of the printed book before I make a recommendation.
 Other books I've seen off of the service look very good, so I expect it will be very nice.